-Each campsite allows a maximum of two vehicles with a maximum of six people and two tents.
+Until the Park is at full capacity each campsite allows a maximum of one vehicles with a maximum of 5 people and one tent.
 Hammocks are not allowed.
 Each campsite has one picnic table and a fire pit with attached grill.
 Two comfort stations provide two vault toilets each (4 total).
 No water or showers available.
 No electrical outlets.
 Pets are allowed on a leash no longer than six feet and hiking in the park with pets is allowed only on the roads and within the designated campground boundaries.
 Quiet hours are 10 pm to 8 am.
 Camping is limited to 3 nights in any 30-day period.

-Each campsite allows a maximum of one vehicle with six people and two tents.
+Each campsite allows a maximum of one vehicle with 4 people and one tent.
 Hammocks are allowed but are limited to the footprint of the campsite.
 Each campsite has one picnic table, not fire pits or charcoal grills allowed.
 Propane stoves only.
+Parking in designated area only.
+You must carry all supplies from the parking to your campsite.
 Camping is limited to 3 nights in any 30-day period.

 Hiking is the major attraction for the Kipahulu District of the Park.
 The campground overlooks ocean cliffs and is a short walk to ‘Ohe’o Gulch and Kuloa Point along the Coastline Trail.
 The Kuloa Point Loop Trail loops around and leads to the Pipi Wai trail which goes across the road and will go through a dense bamboo forest with views of Makahiku Falls and Waimoku Falls.
 The hike is a nature trail with a boardwalk going through the bamboo forest.
 The hike is 2 miles one-way and takes approximately 2 and1/2 hours to complete, taking your time to enjoy the scenery.
 Make sure to pack plenty of water and be prepared for rain at any time.
 Please keep in mind, these waterfalls are for viewing only.
 Adhere to all signs and be safe on your hike.
 Venturing off trails can lead to unwanted accidents.
 Junior Ranger programs are available for young children.
 Join our Rangers at the Visitor Center for information.